Hub-OS/documentation-website/docs/02-server/04-lua-api/08-player-data.md

 ### `Net.get_player_secret(player_id)`

-The secret identifier for this player, also known as `identity`.
+Returns the secret identifier for this player, also known as `identity`.
 Similar to a password, do not share.

 ### `Net.get_player_element(player_id)`